Sunscreen Resource Center

 How much sunscreen should I use, and how often should I apply it?

 Apply enough sunscreen to cover all exposed skin.
-Most adults need about 1 ounce — or enough to fill a shot glass — to fully cover their body.
+Most adults need about 1 ounce — or enough to fill a shot glass — to fully cover their entire body.

 Don't forget to apply to the tops of your feet, your neck, your ears and the top of your head.